-Mykonos is considered the most cosmopolitan spot in Greece, with numerous attractions, such as the amazing beaches, the picturesque villages, the vivid nightlife, the numerous churches and museums.
-Mykonos Rentals, by Hercules rent a car & bike in Mykonos, suggest to visit with your vehicle these towns, museums and rest attractions of Mykonos Island.
+Mykonos is considered as the most cosmopolitan spot in Greece, with lots of attractions, such as the amazing beaches, the picturesque villages, the vivid nightlife, the numerous churches and museums.
+We can assist you to visit museums and rest attractions of Mykonos Island.

 Ano Mera is located 8 km. away from Mykonos Town, situated in the middle of the island and is the most populated village of the island.
 It consists of several scattered settlements around the monastery and the Panagia Tourliani church which constitute the center of the village.
 The pure Cycladic architecture of the monastery which was built in the 16th century and restructured in 1767 has impressive elements worth seeing.
 On the hill opposite Ano Mera village is the Paleokastro Monastery which stands on the remains of a Byzantine Castle and its fortress, as well as graves of the ancient Geometric period of Greece.

 In between Panormos and Ftelia beach, archaeologists excavated a 7,000-year-old settlement with well-preserved remains of public buildings and a rare example of the Neolithic goldsmith´s art, including pottery, obsidian blades, terracotta figurines and the fired clay model of a boat, as well as an extremely rare circular gold pendant with a hole in the middle for suspension.